UKHomeOffice/data-transfer/README.rst

 Provide connection settings for a message queue.
 Providing write settings will result in events being published in the format:
 {timestamp: timestamp, filename: filename}
+Providing read settings will result data transfer consuming from a specified queue and moving files as events are consumed.
 Currently only RabbitMQ is supported

 +----------------------------+-----------------------+-------------------------+